lhartvik/On/README.md

 ## Android

 1. Update version number in pubspec.yaml.
+Example "1.0.4+2" -> "1.0.5+3".
+The "Version code" behind the + is more important on Play Store
 1. ```flutter build android```
 1. Open the android folder in Android Studio.
 1. Sign and create a aab(TODO: Add more details here)